-Pria Chetty brings extensive expertise in digital policy and regulation to her role as Executive Director Designate at RIA.
+Pria Chetty brings extensive expertise in digital policy and regulation to her role as Executive Director at RIA.
 With a career spanning over two decades, she has advised global technology firms, intergovernmental organisations, national governments, and regulators on critical issues such as data governance, AI regulation, cybersecurity, digital economy and trade, and digital inclusion.

 Pria’s professional journey includes heading the digital policy and regulation practice area at Genesis Analytics’ Centre of Digital Excellence (C0DE), and the Regional Director of technology law and policy advisory firm EndCode.
 Prior to this, she headed the Southern Africa technology law practice at PricewaterhouseCoopers (PwC).